-ASD's machine shop has significant capabilities and is considered one of the best equipped machine shops in the State of Alaska.
-In lathes, ASD has the capability to machine shafting to 55 feet in length and can turn items up to 36" in diameter.
+Vigor Alaska's machine shop has significant capabilities and is considered one of the best equipped machine shops in the State of Alaska.
+In lathes, Vigor Alaska has the capability to machine shafting to 55 feet in length and can turn items up to 36" in diameter.
 The shop is equipped with numerous milling machines with table capacities up to 72" x 102", with 80" of vertical travel.
-Other specialized machining centers are also available at ASD.
+Other specialized machining centers are also available at Vigor Alaska.

 Our Ketchikan facility contains numerous additional specialty shops including carpentry/joinery, hydraulics and valve repair.
-ASD's carpentry/joinery shop is well equipped with the necessary equipment to accomplish projects from major elements of wood construction to millwork.
+Vigor Alaska's carpentry/joinery shop is well equipped with the necessary equipment to accomplish projects from major elements of wood construction to millwork.

 Shipbuilding, conversion, and repair process "activities"

 - Straighten and Refurbish shafts to 50 feet in length